drorm/vmpilot/README.md

 ## Security Considerations

 - The pipeline has arbitrary code execution capabilities
-- Only use in trusted environments
+- Should only be used in trusted environments
 - Keep API keys secure
 - Follow standard security practices when exposing endpoints